JoE11-y/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - 4-print_alphabt.c

 	Write a program that prints the alphabet except q and e in lowercase, followed by a new line.

+- 5-print_numbers.c

+	Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.